PRAJWAL-BR-0304/Student-Management-System/README.md

 Copy
 Edit
 python manage.py collectstatic
-Deploy using:

-Gunicorn + Nginx (Linux servers)
+Use Gunicorn + Nginx (Linux) or deploy on Heroku, Render, Railway, etc.

-Heroku

-Render

-Railway

-PythonAnywhere

 🤝 Contributing
 Fork the repository

-Create a feature branch
+Create your feature branch

 Commit your changes